jacobhusband/jacobhusband/README.md

 - 📫 How to reach me jacobhusbandwork@gmail.com.

 Projects:
+- [Runnerfuze](https://runnerfuze.jacobhusband.com/) - A web application for runners who want to share their runs.
+- [HCO Furniture](https://hcofurniture.com/) - A web application for people who want resale furniture.
 - [Fitness Log](https://jacobhusband.github.io/fitness-log/#home) - A web application for fitness enthusiasts who want to find workouts to do.
-- [Runnerfuze](https://runnerfuze.jacobhusband.com/) - A web application for runners who want to share their runs.

 <!---
 jacobhusband/jacobhusband is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.